 I figured the subway is the best way of transport to Yangsuri.
 Basically, travel from any subway station in Seoul, and transfer to Jungang Line 중앙선 (the only Jade Green colour line) and alight at Yangsu Station (양수역) then complete the course by bicycle/foot or cab.

 1. Lunch: Korean Traditional Full Course @ Yeon-pat 연밭

-Lunch was taken at this famous matjib call Yeon-bat (연밭) that serves traditional Korean full course meal since 1981. “연밭” means lotus fields in English.
-During the lotus blossom season, visitors are able to enjoy their sumptuous meal by the lotus field admiring the beauty of lotus flower.
+Lunch was taken at this famous matjib called Yeon-bat (연밭) that serves traditional Korean full course meal since 1981. “연밭” means lotus fields in English.
+During the lotus blossom season, visitors are able to enjoy their sumptuous meal by the lotus field admiring the beauty of the lotus flower.

 Since this is a very famous restaurant, we waited for more than an hour to finally get a seat for our meal.
-Morale of the story?
-Please make reservation before your visit to avoid endless waiting.
+Moral of the story?
+Please make reservations before your visit to avoid endless waiting.

 Yeon-Pat Lotus Leaf Korean Full Course Meal 연밭

 Gyeonggi-do, Yangpyeong-gun, Yangseo-Myeon, Yongdamni, 514.

 Korean Version of the Address: 경기도 양평군 양서면 용담리 514